La rondine Takes Flight

 Patricia Racette (Magda), Ruggero (Marcus Haddock), Amanda Squitieri (Lisette), Greg Fedderly (Prunier), David Pittsinger (Rambaldo), Karen Vuong (Yvette), Silvia Vasquez (Bianca), Angel Blue (Suzy), Dale Travis (Périchaud), Paul Floyd (Gobin), Levi Hernandez (Crébillon), Angel Blue (A Singer), Lisa Crave (A Girl), Sara Campbell (Another Girl), John Kimberling (A Young Man), Renee Sousa (Lolette), Rebecca Tomlinson (Georgette), Nicole Fernandes (Gabriella), Stephanie Landwehr and John Todd (Solo Dancers)

-Grant Gershon (Associate Conductor/Chorus Master), Stuart Canin (Los Angeles Opera Concert Master), Keri-Lynn Wilson (Conductor)
+Los Angeles Opera Chorus, Grant Gershon (Associate Conductor, Chorus Master), Stuart Canin (Los Angeles Opera Concert Master), Los Angeles Opera Orchestra, Keri‑Lynn Wilson (Conductor)

 Marta Domingo (Director), Michael Scott (Designer), Mary Louise Geiger (Lighting Designer), Kitty McNamee (Choreographer)